What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 The Real Goal: Building Capacity and Confidence

-Scratch cooking is not about perfection.
-It’s about building programs that can prepare meals from whole food ingredients consistently and sustainably.
+Scratch cooking isn’t about perfection, it’s about building systems that allow teams to consistently prepare meals from whole food ingredients.

-When districts invest in training, thoughtful menu planning systems, and supportive workflows, they create initiatives that:
+When districts invest in training, menu systems, and supportive workflows, they:

 Most importantly, they create meals students look forward to eating.